awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-cicd-pipeline.md

         CfnOutput(self, "StepFunctionArn", value=emr_pipeline.state_machine_arn)
 ```

-2. Pass an environment variables to the Construct in the form of a key/value pair via `integTestEnv`:
+2. Pass an environment variables to the `SparkCICDPipeline` construct in the form of a key/value pair via `integTestEnv`:
   * Key is the name of the environment variable used in the script.
 In the example, `STEP_FUNCTION_ARN`.
   * Value is the CloudFormation output name from the application stack.
 In the example, `StepFunctionArn`.
   * Add permissions required to run the integration tests script.
 In the example, `states:StartExecution` and `states:DescribeExecution`.